Leading Congregational Systems Workshops

 4. Learn how to reduce personal anxiety to enable greater confidence to lead congregations and promote positive change

-Venues and Costs
+Venue and Costs

 Auckland, St Francis Retreat Centre (Hillsborough).